 A child's favorite question is "why?"
 Sometimes giving the why is all a child needs to move forward on trying something new.
 Visit your local library for food and nutrition kid-friendly books.
 In the calendar, Nutrition Notes are provided to help you give a little more information to those inquiring minds.
-Did you know that whole grains help supply valuable nutrients to our bodies and reduce risks of heart disease, stroke, some cancers, and obesity?
-Or did you know that protein slows digestion, making us feel full longer, and helps regulate our blood sugar levels even while providing vital nutrients?
+Did you know that dark, leafy greens; fatty fish; peppers and tomatoes bring nutrients to our body that help maintain healthy lungs?
+Or did you know that foods like sweet potatoes provide the brain with needed glucose to work properly?
 Check out the rest of the calendar months to find more interesting tidbits of information you can share with your inquisitive kids!